Officials rush to brush off sanctions impact after Putin ally's warning

 Belousov’s 1-percent growth forecast for the year is much higher than the 0.2 percent estimates by the International Monetary Fund and that of many economists working in Russia.

-Sergei Guriev, an economist who fled Russia last year after criticizing the Kremlin, said Belousov’s assessments were unrealistic.
+Sergei Guriev, an economist who fled Russia last year after criticising the Kremlin, said Belousov’s assessments were unrealistic.
 “Kudrin is right,” he said.

 The zero GDP growth seen in the second quarter followed a decline in the first three months of the year, hurt by plunging investment by Russian firms where owners are increasingly worried about the future and access to foreign funding.